trashvin/learning-basic-python-and-flask/index.md

 - Internet connection, of course.
 - GitHub account.
 Its free!
 Here's a link to [GitHub](https://www.github.com) to create one *.
 - Python.
 Download the latest version [HERE](https://www.python.org/downloads/)
 - Visual Studio Code.
-Dowload the latest version [HERE](https://code.visualstudio.com/Download)
+Download the latest version [HERE](https://code.visualstudio.com/Download)
 - The will to spend extra time and effort to learn
 - Programming knowledge ?
 Zero :) Yes!